davidmoten/grumpy/README.md

 <img src="https://raw.githubusercontent.com/davidmoten/ogc-tools/master/src/docs/demo.png"/>

-This demonstrates a custom filled shape and some text that is placed around the position of Canberra on the map.
+This demonstrates a custom filled shape and some text that is placed with transparency over the position of Canberra on the map.
 Notice that the borders are great circle paths.

 How is it done?
 Easy!